 History of Fenway Park

-Hosting 11 World Series, hockey games, concerts, football games, political campaigns and many other events Fenway was officially added to the National Register of Historic Places in March of 2012.
-Besides being THE most famous park in all of baseball, this park continues to sellout on a nightly basis and be perhaps the #1 landmark in all of historic Boston.
-Known for the world famous “Green Monster” left field wall, this ballpark is arguably the most famous in the world. http://en.wikipedia.org/wiki/Green_Monster Fenway Park was built by the Osborne Engineering for $650,000 in 1912.
-Named after the Fenway neighborhood where it is located, Fenway was constructed on an asymmetrical block in the city, like many other “classic” ballparks of that time period.
-Through the years Fenway has gone through many changes over the years including the addition of its famous hand-operated scoreboard in 1934, an upper deck in 1946 and lights in 1947.
-In more recent times (2003) seats were added above the “Green Monster” in right field.
+Hosting 11 World Series, hockey games, concerts, football games, political campaigns, and many other events, Fenway was officially added to the National Register of Historic Places in March of 2012.
+Besides being THE most famous park in all of baseball, this park continues to sell out on a nightly basis and be perhaps the #1 landmark in all of historic Boston.
+Known for the world-famous "Green Monster" left-field wall, this ballpark is arguably the most famous in the world. http://en.wikipedia.org/wiki/Green_Monster Fenway Park was built by Osborne Engineering for $650,000 in 1912.
+Named after the Fenway neighborhood where it is located, Fenway was constructed on an asymmetrical block in the city, like many other "classic" ballparks of that time period.
+Fenway has gone through many changes over the years, including its famous hand-operated scoreboard in 1934, an upper deck in 1946, and lights in 1947.
+In 2003, seats were added above the "Green Monster" in right field.

 Fenway Park Capacity

 With the longest sellout streak in MLB history at 820, the Red Sox have arguably the most loyal fans in all of baseball.
-Through the years, Fenway Park capacity has changed many times.
-From it’s opening in 1912 through 1946, the capacity at Fenway was 35, 0000.
-After that time period, the Red Sox removed some seats and the capacity varied from a low of 33,300 to a high of 37,499 which is the current capacity in 2014.
-The day and night game capacity of Fenway change, as roughly 400 more tickets are sold for the night games.
+Through the years, Fenway Park's capacity has changed many times.
+From its opening in 1912 through 1946, the capacity at Fenway was 35,000.
+After that, the Red Sox removed some seats, and the capacity varied from a low of 33,300 to a high of 37,499 which is the current capacity in 2014.
+Roughly 400 more tickets are sold for the night games than day games.

 Field Dimensions of Fenway Park

-Being built in a time period where stadiums occupied a complete city block, Fenway baseball stadium has perhaps the most unique field dimensions in all of baseball.
-Down the left field line is only 310 ft., but it has the 37’ “Green Monster as the fence.
+Being built in a period where stadiums occupied a complete city block, Fenway baseball stadium has perhaps the most unique field dimensions in all of baseball.
+The left-field line is only 310 feet, but it has the 37' "Green Monster as the fence.
 With this short distance and huge wall, the Monster gets pelted every game with hits from batters.
-Centerfield is not a traditional distance at Fenway, but instead a triangular area.
-“The Triangle” has 420 ft. in the farthest corner and a center field of approximately 390 ft., even though it is unmarked.
-Right field is the shortest in all of baseball at 302 ft. with the world famous “Pesky’s Pole” foul pole down the line.
-The pole was named after Johnny Pesky, a long time Red Sox player and coach, as almost all of his six career homeruns barely cleared the tiny 302 ft. right field line.
+Centerfield is not a traditional distance at Fenway but instead a triangular area.
+"The Triangle" has 420 feet in the farthest corner and a center field of approximately 390 feet, even though it is unmarked.
+Right field is the shortest in all of baseball at 302 feet with the world-famous "Pesky's Pole" foul pole down the line.
+The pole was named after Johnny Pesky, a long-time Red Sox player and coach, as almost all of his six career home runs barely cleared the tiny 302 feet right-field line.

 Fenway Park Amenities